laymonage/slides-student-maintainer/slides.md

 </a>

 <!--
 I'm not sure if Python has a structured mentorship program, but I found that there's a mailing list for Python Core Mentorship.

-If you watched the new Python documentary, you would see that even Guido himself was willing to mentor new contributors like he did with Mariatta.
+If you watched the new Python documentary, which I highly recommend, you would see that even Guido himself was willing to mentor new contributors like he did with Mariatta.
 -->

 ---